alphagov/govuk-lint/README.md

 ### Puppet

-We maintain a set of tasks for linting and santity checks in the [gds-operations/puppet-syntax](https://github.com/gds-operations/puppet-syntax) repository.
+We maintain a set of tasks for linting and sanity checks in the [gds-operations/puppet-syntax](https://github.com/gds-operations/puppet-syntax) repository.